Powering Homes with Landfill Biogas

 “The addition of battery storage will be game changer for the sector, as it will allow LGI to convert biogas into renewable electricity from a landfill and store the power in an onsite battery for use when it is most needed.”

-– Jarryd Doran (LGI COO)
+– Jarryd Doran (LGI CEO)

 When organic waste decomposes, it releases various gases into the atmosphere.
 One of those is methane, which is 28 times worse for climate change than carbon dioxide.